uizaio/api-wrapper-node/README.md

 See details [here](https://github.com/uizaio/api-wrapper-node/blob/develop/doc/LIVE_STREAMING.md).

 ## Callback
-Callback used to retrieve an information for Uiza to your server, so you can have a trigger notice about an entity is upload completed and .
+Callback used to retrieve an information for Uiza to your server, so you can have a trigger notice about an entity is upload completed .

 See details [here](https://github.com/uizaio/api-wrapper-node/blob/develop/doc/CALLBACK.md).